-- machine learning-based techniques, potentially inferring knowledge of the system behavior and allowing for the realization of a proactive control loop.
+- machine learning-based strategies, potentially inferring knowledge of the system behavior and allowing for the realization of a proactive control loop.

-Note: New solutions proposed in the context of application performance modeling and/or application performance analysis tools fall outside the scope of MODA.
-Novel contributions in the area of compiler analysis, debugging, programming models and/or sustainability of scientific software are also considered out of the scope of the workshop.
+Note: New solutions proposed in the context of application performance modeling and/or application performance analysis tools fall outside the scope of the MODA workshop series.
+Novel contributions in the area of compiler analysis, debugging, programming models, and/or sustainability of scientific software are also considered out of the scope of the workshop.

-We cordially invite you to submit your contributions to the MODA22 workshop, in the form of short (6 pages) and full (12 pages) submissions, that address but are not limited to:
+We cordially invite you to submit your contributions to the MODA23 workshop, in the form of short (6 pages) and full (12 pages) submissions, that address but are not limited to:

-- State-of-the-practice method, tools, techniques in monitoring at various HPC sites
+- State-of-the-practice method, tools, techniques in monitoring at various HPC and data centers

-- Solutions for monitoring and analysis of operational data that work very well on large- to extreme-scale systems, with a large number of users.
+- Solutions for monitoring and analysis of operational data deployed productively on large- to extreme-scale systems, with a large number of users

-- Solutions that have proven limitations in terms of efficiency of operational data collection in real-time or in terms of the quality of the collected data.
+- Solutions that have proven limitations in terms of quality of the collected data or efficiency of real-time collection of operational data

-- Integration of monitoring and analysis practices into production system software (energy and resource management) and runtime systems (scheduling and resource allocation).
+- Examples of successful integration of monitoring and data analysis practices into production system software (energy and resource management) and runtime systems (scheduling and resource allocation)

-- Explicit gaps between operational data collection, processing, effective analysis, impactful exploitation; new approaches for closing these gaps for the benefit of improving HPC center planning, operations, and research.
+- Explicit gaps between operational data collection, processing, effective analysis, and impactful exploitation; new approaches for closing these gaps for the benefit of improving HPC and data center planning, operations, and research

-- Means to identify misuse, intentional or unintentional, of resources, and methods to mitigate the effects of these: taking automatic steps to contain the effects of one application/job/user allocation on others, supporting users to identify causes for the misbehavior of their application, linking to intrusion detection and safe multitenancy.
+- Means to identify (intentional or unintentional) misuse of resources, and methods to mitigate its effects: taking automatic steps to contain the effects of one application/job/user allocation on others, supporting users to identify causes for the misbehavior of their application, linking to intrusion detection. and safe and trusted multitenancy

-- Concepts to integrate MODA into the system design at all levels, including dedicated hardware components, middleware features, and tool support that make ‘monitoring and analysis by design and by default’ a viable option without sacrificing performance.
+- Concepts to integrate MODA into the system codesign at all levels, including dedicated hardware components, middleware features, and tool support that make ‘monitoring and analysis by design and by default’ a viable option without sacrificing performance.

-- Examples and challenges of applying FAIR data practices, including sharing of monitoring workflows and tools across sites while ensuring compliance with GDPR regulations and user access agreements, or special operational security requirements.
+- Examples and challenges of applying FAIR data practices, including sharing of monitoring workflows and tools across sites while ensuring compliance with GDPR regulations, user access agreements, or special operational security requirements.